 An automatically-generated construction variable containing the SWIG command-line options for specifying directories to be searched for included files.
-The value of \$SWIGINCFLAGS is created by appending \$SWIGINCPREFIX and \$SWIGINCSUFFIX to the beginning and end of each directory in \$SWIGPATH.
+The value of \$SWIGINCFLAGS is created by respectively prepending and appending \$SWIGINCPREFIX and \$SWIGINCSUFFIX to the beginning and end of each directory in \$SWIGPATH.